 - Trained facilitators for restorative justice services such as victim-offender conferencing.

 - Release to parole or probation

 - Work/Education release (Minimum Custody)

 - Expiration of sentence

 - Revocation of sentence

 - Registration with the Victim Service Program is required.
-This is done by submitting a registration form, which can be downloaded here (Crime Victim Registration Form).
-The program will not be able to provide services unless a registration form is received.
-Please remember to send the completed form to the Victim Service Program using the address below.
-You may also register online ND SAVIN / VINELink.
+This is done by registering online ND SAVIN / VINELink.
+The program will not be able to provide services unless a registration is completed.
+If you are unable to register online please call 1-866-631-8463.
+You may also contact the Victim Services Program at 701-328-6183.

-- A victim must keep the Victim Service Program informed of any address or contact changes.
+- A victim must keep the Victim Service Program and ND SAVIN/VINELink informed of any address or contact changes.

-- The North Dakota Century Code allows for inmates convicted after August 1, 1995, to earn five days a month of good time, except when incarceration is six months or less.
+- The North Dakota Century Code allows for individuals convicted after August 1, 1995, to earn five days a month of good time, except when incarceration is six months or less.

-- The Department of Corrections and Rehabilitation determines an inmate’s custody level and movement to other DOCR facilities based in part on the needs of the offender, criminal history and security risk.
+- The Department of Corrections and Rehabilitation determines an individual's custody level and movement to other DOCR facilities based in part on the needs of the offender, criminal history and security risk.
 Individuals are evaluated initially and throughout their incarceration for a custody level.
 Housing options are Maximum, Medium, Minimum or in Transitional facilities throughout the state as well as community/home placement.
 These types of placements may include educational/work release.
 Some may be place at out of state facilities.

 - Certain aspects of an offender’s release plan, including special conditions of supervision imposed by the ND Parole Board or the courts are public information and can be provided upon request.

 - Contact the Victim Services Program at least 1 month prior to the parole review date if you wish to make a statement to the Parole Board.
 All contacts from a victim and/or their family are kept confidential, not subject to open records law.

 For further information regarding the services provided please contact:

 DOCR Victim Services Program